 Captain Cuyler boarded ship in Cape Town on what was supposed to be a five day journey.
 Instead with mountainous seas & treacherous conditions, the journey ultimately took twenty-one days.

 In October 1808 he married a South African, Maria Elizabeth Hartman.
-They had two daughters and three sons; none of the sons had issue.
+They had two daughters and three sons, none of whom had issue.
 Of all the three to four dozen residents in the Port Elizabeth area at the time, only half a dozen were of Dutch extraction.
 One of those was a farmer in the Richmond Hill area by the name of Hartman.
 Presumably Maria Hartman was his daughter or else related to him.

 It is speculated that one of the reasons why Cuyler was transferred to the Cape Colony was due to his command of the English language.